fabriziosalmi/wafcontrol/README.md

 Common issues and solutions:

 1.  **API Token Issues**:
-   - Ensure the token has `Zone Settings:Edit` permission
+    - Ensure the token has `Zone Settings:Edit` permission.
-   - Verify the token is correctly added to GitHub Secrets
+    - Verify the token is correctly added to GitHub Secrets.
-   - Check the token is not expired
+    - Check the token is not expired.

 2.  **Configuration Issues**:
-   - Verify zone IDs are correct
+    - Verify zone IDs are correct.
-   - Ensure YAML syntax is valid
+    - Ensure YAML syntax is valid.
-   - Check security level values are valid options
+    - Check security level, challenge passage, browser integrity check, and automatic HTTPS rewrites values are valid options.

 ## 📄 License